CoderDojoTC/micropython/docs/misc/glossary.md

 # Micropython Glossary of Terms
 <!-- Link to this by using [TERM](glossary#term-id
-The format is used to generate a concept graph for this course -->
+The format is used to generate a concept graph for this course.

+Sample Prompt:
+Create a Glossy of Terms for a high school robotics class.
+Return the results in alphabetical order using raw markdown format with each term being in a level 4 header and the definition text in the body.
+Include terms related to batteries, buttons, displays, microcontrollers, programming, python, MicroPython, sensors, displays, potentiometers, LEDs, neopixels,
+DC motors, motor controllers, PWM, interrupts, and debugging.
+-->